-The Board believes that having a range of different skills, backgrounds, experience and diversity ensures a broad range of viewpoints which facilitate effective governance and decision making.
+The Board believes that having a range of different skills, backgrounds, experience and diversity ensures a broad range of viewpoints which facilitates effective governance and decision making.

-The Board's Remuneration and Nominations Committee has primary responsibility for conducting assessments of the current mix of skills and experience of directors, taking into account the business and strategic needs of the company, as well as broader succession planning issues for both the Board and management.
+The Board's Nominations Committee has primary responsibility for conducting assessments of the current mix of skills and experience of directors, taking into account the business and strategic needs of the company, as well as broader succession planning issues for both the Board and management.

-During the 2016 financial year, the Board's Remuneration and Nominations Committee, and the Board itself, undertook a detailed review of the general and specialist skills, knowledge and experience necessary for the Board to properly perform its role and to achieve the company's strategy and growth agenda.
-As a result of this process, an enhanced Board skills matrix was created as follows.
+During the 2017 financial year, the Board's Nominations Committee reviewed the general and specialist skills, knowledge and experience necessary for the Board to properly perform its role and to achieve the company's strategy and growth agenda.
+As a result of this process, the following Board skills matrix was confirmed.

-BOARD SKILLS MATRIX BOARD REPRESENTATION Leadership Successful leadership at a senior executive level in a large business 8 Strategy and Growth Senior executive experience in developing and delivering successful strategies and meaningful business growth outcomes in a large business 8 Financial Acumen Senior executive experience and understanding of accounting, financial reporting, corporate finance and financial controls in a large business 8 Governance and Risk Management Senior executive experience in a large business that is subject to rigorous governance and risk management standards 8 Industry Experience Senior executive experience in a large paints and coatings business 6 Marketing and Innovation Senior executive experience in consumer and customer marketing and delivering growth through commercialising innovative products and services 6 Manufacturing and Supply Chain Senior executive experience in manufacturing, supply chain or quality operations within a large business 7 International Experience Senior executive experience to a range of geographic, political, cultural, regulatory and business environments 8 Mergers and Acquisitions Successful track record of delivering strategically sound and value adding mergers and acquisitions as an enabler of corporate strategy 7 Safety and Sustainability Board safety committee membership or senior executive experience in a large business related to work safety, environmental and social responsibility 6 Experienced CEO Successful track record as a Chief Executive Office of a listed entity or an equivalent large business enterprise 7 Remuneration Board remuneration committee membership or senior executive remuneration experience in a large business enterprise 6
+Board Skills Matrix

+General Experience

+Leadership

+Successful leadership at a senior executive level in a large business Strategy and Growth

+Senior executive experience in developing and delivering successful strategies and meaningful business growth outcomes in a large business

+Financial Acumen

+Senior executive experience and understanding of accounting, financial reporting, corporate finance and financial controls in a large business

+Governance and Risk Management

+Senior executive experience in a large business that is subject to rigorous governance and risk management standards

+Board Skills Matrix

+Specialist Experience

+Industry Experience

+Senior executive experience in a large paints and coatings business Marketing and Innovation

+Senior executive experience in consumer and customer marketing and delivering growth through commercialising innovative products and services

+Manufacturing and Supply Chain

+Senior executive experience in manufacturing, supply chain or quality operations within a large business

+International Experience

+Senior executive experience to a range of geographic, political, cultural, regulatory and business environments

+Mergers and Acquisitions

+Successful track record of delivering strategically sound and value adding mergers and acquisitions as an enabler of corporate strategy

+Safety and Sustainability

+Board safety committee membership or senior executive experience in a large business related to work safety, environmental and social responsibility

+Experienced CEO

+Successful track record as a Chief Executive Office of a listed entity or an equivalent large business enterprise

+Remuneration

+Board remuneration committee membership or senior executive remuneration experience in a large business enterprise